chapter four

 This chapter covers

-Building on the content summarization techniques from chapter 3, this chapter will guide you through creating a research summarization engine.
+Building on the content summarization techniques from chapter 3, this chapter guides you through creating a research summarization engine.
 This LLM application will process user queries, perform web searches, and compile a comprehensive summary of the findings.
-We'll develop this project step by step, starting with the basics and gradually increasing in complexity.
-Along the way, you will deepen your knowledge of LangChain as I introduce creating LLM chains with LangChain Expression Language (LCEL).
+We’ll develop this project step-by-step, starting with the basics and gradually increasing in complexity.
+Along the way, you’ll deepen your knowledge of LangChain as I introduce creating LLM chains with the LangChain Expression Language (LCEL).

 4.1 Overview of a research summarization engine